 Cruise ship shore excursions to Eze are usually scheduled for half a day.
 Once you get to Eze, however; it is not easy.
 The climb from the parking area up the narrow winding pathways to the top of the rock is steep.
 Although Eze is a fascinating village, those who have trouble walking will not be able to navigate the narrow streets since they are up and down and have numerous stair steps.

-As seen in the photo, the view of the Mediterranean from the hillside village of Eze is wonderful.
-The village sits like an eagle's nest on a large rock 400 meters above the sea.
-There's a trail down to Eze-sur-Mer, but it will take you over an hour to hike from the village on high down to the sea, and no telling how long to hike back up!
+The view of the Mediterranean from the hillside village of Eze is wonderful.
+The village sits like an eagle's nest on a large rock about a quarter mile above the sea.
+There's a trail down to Eze-sur-Mer, but it will take you more than an hour to hike from the village on high down to the sea, and no telling how long to hike back up!
 Many visitors take the public bus from Monte Carlo to Eze and then walk down the hill to the bus stop at the bottom of the mountain for the return public bus ride to Monte Carlo.

 Even if you are without a guide, you will be able to find the garden easily.
 All paths going uphill will eventually lead you to the top where the panoramic garden is located.
 Some who can't walk as quickly can take their time and meander through the small streets, finding their own way up to the garden.
 It's impossible to get lost in the tiny village of Eze.

-While walking the paths of Eze, you can easily see that it was once surrounded a 12th century fortified castle.
+While walking the paths of Eze, you can easily see that it was once surrounded by a 12th-century fortified castle.
 The castle was torn down in 1706, but the village remains and forms a circular pattern around the base of the castle.
 The villagers did an excellent job of restoring the old buildings.
-The current church of Eze was built on the foundations of a 12th century church.
+The current church of Eze was built on the foundations of a 12th-century church.

 Many of the residents are now artisans, and shoppers can spend a lot of time moving in and out of the cave-like shops.
 There are also some perfumeries, wonderful aromatic selection of spices, and watercolors or paintings done by local artists for sale.
 If you are lucky, the artist might be in the shop (or nearby) and will sign your new piece of artwork, which is a great memory to take home from Eze.